-Influenza are a group of viruses (classified as strain A, B or C) that are responsible for the disease we commonly call the ‘flu’.
+Influenza are a group of viruses that are responsible for the disease we commonly call the 'flu'.

-So is it a cold or the flu?
-Often testing is required to know for sure, but here are some general ways you can distinguish some of the symptoms:
+So is it the flu, a cold, allergies or COVID-19?
+It’s important to be aware of the symptoms and to get tested if you become sick to confirm your diagnosis.
+Here are some general ways you can distinguish some of the symptoms: